 Because I live on Waiheke Island, which is classified as part of the Minor Islands of NZ for IOTA purposes, I have a Grab and Go kit of Icom 703 and portable antennas.
 I use this kit for the field days or in the summer, putting up one of the several Maidenhead Squares that are accessible here on Waiheke.
 (Check out the NZART Awards net on 3.677MHz at 08:00 GMT daily.)
 I hope I never have to use this kit in a real emergency, but you never know.

 The IC703 is for QRP or Portable use and there's an Icom 7000 in the truck.
-(Still waiting for the HF antenna.)

-A Mac Pro running a Winduhs emulator Ham Radio Deluxe and a few other programs that don't run on OSX, rounds off the scene.
+A Mac Pro running a Winduhs emulator for Ham Radio Deluxe and a few other programs that don't run on OSX, rounds off the scene.
 A Signalink USB connects the Mac to the radio.